FatMansKryptonite/Personal-Notes/Personal Development/Feedback/Damage Recovery/Gaia.md

 	- This is probably a defence mechanism to be able to step back and say "I said so" when a project doesn't go as planned
 - Focus more on code quality checks and the PRs and making sure the
 	- Try to lay out a more structured work environment for collaboration
+# 360
+I had the pleasure of working closely with Ivar on the Belfor project, from the end of December 2023 to mid-February 2024, where Ivar's main role was as a Data Scientist and technical lead on the AI Invoice solution, and my primary role was a Data Engineer.

+Ivar is by far one of the most intelligent and talented people I have ever had the chance to work with, and anyone would be lucky to have Ivar on their team.
+### Overall contributions to the delivery of the Belfor project
+- Ivar's blend of curiosity and drive for perfection, while being realistic about the project's tight deadlines, ensured that we were always delivering top-notch results that hit the mark for our client.
+- This is currently exemplified in multiple extension opportunities and a big desire from Belfor to continue to work with Valcon, not only in Denmark but also in the rest of Europe.
+- This is mainly due to Ivar's technical expertise of building the right ML-model, but also his ability to communicate and spot how value is generated for Belfor.
+This makes him a trusted advisor for the main stakeholders.
+### Communication and business value
+- Ivar's data science skills are excellent, but it is his ability to turn complex models into real business value that sets him apart.
+Ivar has an ability to translate complex issues and lay them out so simply that everyone understands it (even in Danish).
+This is a crucial skill to have when bridging data with business understanding.
+### Quality
+- Ivar has a lot of integrity in the solutions he delivers.
+He continuously deliver high-quality and is easy to trust that every issue thrown at him, will be solved.
+- He does not care where a good idea comes from.
+If it works it works, and he continuously makes sure that we are delivering the right things.
+### Team spirit and leadership potential:
+- The Belfor project had extremely tight deadlines, and when it was crunch time and the hours would stretch out, Ivar continuously kept the spirits up.
+He is genuinely into making the team succeed, pitching in and offering his sparring on everything from client meetings, crafting presentations, steering committee talks and handling stakeholder interactions.
+- Ivar has got an eye for letting people shine in their own expertise, while always being ready to brainstorm or troubleshoot outside his own areas of expertise.
+His feedback is always spot-on, pushing us all to do our very best without stepping on our toes.
+- Ivar naturally takes on a mentoring role, making sure that everyone is feeling ok and that no-one has an unmanageable workload.
+He is always the first to ask how you are doing.
+- Ivar has the technical knowledge and experience to set directions of complex projects, which ensures that all team-members are aligned on the deliveries.
+This exemplifies great leadership potential.